fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.11.2 =
+Compatibility fixes for WordPress 6.3.
+Stops using the `enqueue_block_editor_assets` hook in favor of the new `enqueue_block_assets`.
+Stops using the `post__not_in` query variable on the `parse_query` hook.
+Compatibility fixes for PHP 8.1.
+Stop sending null to the first parameter of strpos().
+Stop sending a non-string file name to wp_get_image_mime().
+Prevent queries from returning an unlimited number of posts.
+Caps queries for vehicle photos to 1000.
+Fixes the Grid Widget to obey the "Newest vehicles first" setting.
+Fixes in the "down & payment" price display option that prevented down payments and payment frequencies from displaying.
+Fixes in database queries to always use the proper table prefix.

 = 14.11.1 =
 Reduces the number of database queries required when adding cache-busting querystrings to photo URLs.
 Adds caching in invp_get_the_photos() for 5 minutes to reduce database queries.
 Makes sure invp_get_the_photos() always populates URLs regardless of what sizes are requested.
 Bug fix in INVP::sluggify().
 Do not allow a string that starts with a symbol to create a slug that starts with a hyphen.